-When you suffer a debilitating illness like cancer or a permanent injury that prevents you from working, long-term disability benefits can provide a vital form of financial security for you and your loved ones.
-Sadly, many policyholders who have the foresight to purchase a policy and exercise the responsibility to make timely payments are disappointed when their insurer fails to uphold its side of a disability insurance contract.
-This is Part 2 of a two-installment blog post discussing potential challenges to getting a disability claim paid.
+When you suffer a debilitating illness like cancer or a permanent injury that prevents you from working, long-term disability insurance benefits can provide a vital form of financial security for you and your loved ones.
+Sadly, many policyholders who have the foresight to purchase an insurance policy and exercise the responsibility to make timely payments are disappointed when their insurer fails to uphold its side of a disability insurance contract.
+This is Part 2 of a two-installment blog post discussing potential challenges to getting a long term disability insurance claim paid.
 (Part 1).
-While we have tried to address some of the biggest issues, we invite you to contact our Florida Disability Insurance Claims Law Firm if you have questions about your specific situation.
+While we have tried to address some of the biggest issues, we invite you to contact us if you have questions about your specific situation.

-Claim Reviewers Goading Claimants into Filing Inadequately Supported Appeals.
+Claim Reviewers Goading Claimants Into Filing Inadequately Supported Appeals.
 Many claims reviewers are affable people who genuinely seem friendly and helpful.
 However, the claim reviewer is not your friend!
 This is so important it bears repeating: THE INSURANCE REVIEWER IS NOT YOUR FRIEND!
 The person who reviews your claim understands that the insurance company signs his or her paycheck, which will ultimately determine the reviewer’s loyalties.
 The reviewer might lull you into a false sense of security by suggesting that your claim is so strong that the denial must be a “mistake.”
-This statement is designed to mislead claimants into thinking they just need another letter from the doctor or some other minor adjustment, and there is no need to retain a qualified Florida Disability Claims Attorney.
+This statement is designed to mislead claimants into thinking they just need another letter from the doctor or some other minor adjustment.
 The reviewer might even attempt to antagonize you into writing a “poison pen” letter that includes subjective reasons you feel disabled, which will distract you from gathering and presenting relevant evidence.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].